 IMF Economic Models Will Take Climate Into Account

-Beginning with next year’s projections, “that means its much-cited World Economic Outlook could expose how moves to curb greenhouse gas emissions threaten growth in oil-exporting countries,” Climate Home reports.
+That means its much-cited World Economic Outlook could expose how moves to curb greenhouse gas emissions threaten growth in oil-exporting countries, for example.

 Like this story?
 Subscribe to The Energy Mix and never miss an edition of our free e-digest.

 The Washington DC-based IMF is the world’s leading authority on financial stability, boasting significant influence in the 188 countries it counts as members.

 In May, it released a controversial study suggesting fossil fuel subsidies were worth US$5.3 trillion a year.
 In August, it urged Saudi Arabia to diversify its economy away from oil.

 Christine Lagarde, head of the organisation, has repeatedly called for carbon pricing to encourage green investment.

 “I am committed to a stronger emphasis on financial inclusion, inequality, gender, and climate change – where we will focus on the macro-critical aspects of these issues,” she said at its annual meeting in Lima earlier this month.

 Yet there was no mention of climate change when IMF world growth forecasts were launched at the same meeting.

 At a conference in London this week, delegates heard the IMF plans to integrate climate risk considerations more fully, including into macroeconomic assessments.